Question: What is theophylline?

 Answer: The dose of theophylline varies from person to person and sometimes, over time, in the same person.
 Your doctor will adjust your dose based on your age and diet, as well as other medicines you take and other medical conditions.
 You should notify your doctor if you receive medicine from another doctor.

-Question: How far apart should the doses be?
+Question: How far apart should doses of theophylline be?

 Answer: Always check with your doctor on to see when you should take your theophylline.
 A suggested guideline is to space it out evenly over a 24 hour period.
 For example: twice daily-every 12 hours; 3 times a day--every 8 hours.
 Sometimes the doctor will give a higher dose at one time (like bedtime) and a lower dose(s) the rest of the day.
 This is to give better coverage at the times a person may have the most trouble with symptoms.
 It is very important to take this medicine in the way that is prescribed by your doctor.